davisonrebechi18/anp_project/README.md

      alt="Process"
      style="float: left; margin-right: 10px;" />

 <br/>
 <br/>

+For this solution, pandas libraries for reading, manipulation and SQLite3 for data storage were used.

-The process starts reading excel file "vendas-combustiveis-m3.xlsx" with library pandas from Python and all manipulation of data happens into script python.
+The process starts with reading the excel file through python programming.
+The data are placed in 3 dataframes during processing, the first process keeping the raw data, an intermediate staging layer for data processing and the last dataframe with the enrichment and standardization of the data ready to be recorded to a database or to possibility to export via some other file extension.

 ### Metadata from file